-Whereas in Denmark, the innovation support measures span a range starting from a similar base (as earlier indicated in the case of the innovation voucher for start-ups managed by Business Finland) and scales up to a significantly higher financial ceiling.
-Namely, "under InnoBooster Innovation Fund Denmark can co-finance up to 33% of the company's relevant expenses in connection with the InnoBooster project between DKK 50,0006 and 5 million7" (Innovation Fund Denmark, 2018, p.
-7).
+Business Finland, and scales up to a significantly higher financial ceiling.
+Namely, "under InnoBooster Innovation Fund Denmark can co-finance up to 33% of the company's relevant expenses in connection with the InnoBooster project between DKK 50,000 and 5 million".
+(Innovation Fund Denmark, 2018, p.
+7)

-Some national innovation voucher schemes can only be awarded once for each business, but with a tailored two-step offer.
-For example, such is the case of innovation vouchers (with a maximum of 4,000 EUR and 20% own contribution, the total volume of the program is 4 million EUR in the multiannual financial framework 2014-2020) offered by Enterprise Estonia (Enterprise Estonia, n.d.-b).
-The innovation voucher, once proven its value, can be followed by the next grant scheme: the development voucher.
-It is provided to the SMEs whose development ideas need advanced professional know-how from specialists in order to be implemented.
+Secondly, some national innovation voucher schemes can be awarded for each business only once but with a tailored two-step offer.
+For example, such is the case of innovation vouchers (with a maximum of 4000 EUR & 20% own contribution, the total volume of the program is 4 million EUR in the multiannual financial framework 2014-2020) offered by Enterprise Estonia.
+(Enterprise Estonia, n.d.-b) The innovation voucher (once proven its value) can be followed by the next grant scheme - the development voucher.
+It is provided to the SMEs whose development ideas need advanced professional knowhow from specialists in order to be implemented.

-The Enterprise Estonia-managed development voucher provides up to 20,000 EUR with 30% self-financing rate for the applicant.
-It is essentially a supporting measure for preliminary research.
-The results of the development voucher should enable the entrepreneur to gain comprehensive knowledge on whether their development idea has the potential necessary for continuing the development process in other stages (Enterprise Estonia, n.d.-a).
+The Enterprise Estonia managed development voucher provides up to 20 000 EUR with 30% self-financing rate for the applicant.
+Basically, it is a supporting measure for preliminary research.
+The results of the development voucher should enable the entrepreneur to gain comprehensive knowledge on whether their development idea has the potential necessary for continuing the development process in other stages.
+(Enterprise Estonia, n.d.-a)

 In the case of both Estonia's innovation and development vouchers a company may apply once for each of the support measures, which entails also the requirement for compliance with de minimis aid regulations.
-From the viewpoint of clients - entrepreneurs and service providers like universities - the voucher scheme is not demanding in terms of paperwork and is characterised by a quick response (processing time is up to ten and 20 days respectively).
+From the viewpoint of clients - entrepreneurs and service providers like universities, the voucher scheme is not demanding in terms of paperwork and is characterised by a quick response (processing time is up to 10 and 20 days).
 Therefore, quite a number of SMEs opt for the innovation voucher support for their first encounter with service providers.

-Similarly, other national voucher schemes, such as the Innovative Startups Programme (Innovativa Startups) managed by Vinnova in Sweden offers a two-step support, where the first voucher scales up to a maximum of 300,000 SEK8 (without
+Similarly, other national voucher schemes, such as the Innovative Startups Programme (Innovativa Startups) managed by Vinnova in Sweden offers a two-step support, where the first voucher scales up to max.
+300 000 SEK (without own contribution requirement) and the potential consecutive one - up to max.
+900 000 SEK.
+(Vinnova, n.d.)